 Single-stream curbside recycling means all permitted recyclable materials may be combined at your home and set out for collection in a co-mingled recycling container.

 Which recyclable materials are accepted?
 Which materials are not accepted?

 See the chart below for acceptable recyclable items and some items not accepted.
+For our Single-Stream Recycling graphic yes/no list, click here.
 For a more detailed list, click here to view our Single-Stream Recycling Yes/No list.